What Is The Nature Of The Atonement?

 Elder Wm.
 Doyal Thomas

-Pastor - Philadelphia Baptist Church
+Former Pastor - Philadelphia Baptist Church

 Decatur , Alabama

-"For the life of the flesh is in the blood: and I have given it to you up on the altar to make an atonement for your souls: for it is the blood that maketh atonement for the soul."
-(Leviticus 17:11).
+For the life of the flesh is in the blood: and I have given it to you upon the altar to make an atonement for your souls: for it is the blood that maketh an atonement for the soul” (Leviticus 17:11).

-The fact that sinful man is in grave need of a suitable covering to cover his sin and consequent exposure to the wrath of God is evident.
-Or at least it should be evident, since God has so clearly declared, "The soul that sinneth, it shall die.
-The son shall not bear the iniquity of the father, neither shall the father bear the iniquity of the son: the righteousness of the righteous shall be upon him, and the wickedness of the wicked shall be upon him."
-(Ezekiel 18:20).
+The fact that sinful man is in grave need of a suitable garment to cover his sin and consequent exposure to the wrath of God is evident.
+Or at least it should be evident, since God has so clearly declared, “The soul that sinneth, it shall die.
+The son shall not bear the iniquity of the father, neither shall the father bear the iniquity of the son: the righteousness of the righteous shall be upon him, and the wickedness of the wicked shall be upon him” (Ezekiel

 Upon the pronouncement of God, sinners are under His just condemnation.
 Their guilt is clearly established, and just punishment awaits them.
 And it is right that they suffer the consequences that is brought to them, for they are worthy to be punished.
 They ought to be punished.
 They must stand to be punished, for they have sinned against the Holy and Righteous God.